steventhon/FreeCodeCamp-Solutions/README.md

 # FreeCodeCamp-Solutions
 Solutions to <a href="www.freecodecamp.com" target="_blank">Free Code Camp</a> questions and challenges.

+How to navigate:

+On freecodecamp.com, challenge should read "(Title): (Challenge)".

+Click on appropriate folder "(Title)" and then to "(Challenge).(abbr)", if available.

 Feel free to contribute, edit, and/or explain answers.

 If you wish to contribute, please follow the naming and organization rules: